 The Club has recently been upgrading its fleet.
 Most of our new Boats are Hudsons, and for the senior squads we can put our Mens 1st 8, Mens 2nd 8, Mens 3rd 8, Womens 1st 8, Womens 2nd 8, Mens 1st 4+, Mens 2nd 4+, Mens 1st Hwt 4-, Mens 2nd Hwt 4-, Mens Lwt 4-, Womens 1st 4-, Womens 2nd 4- and Mens and Womens top pairs out in Hudsons with the top boats made in the last 1 to 3 years.

 The Club is fortunate enough to benefit from three full time coaches.
 Angelo Savarino, first joined Newcastle 2005, is NUBC’s Head Coach, but day-to-day run’s the Senior Men’s squad.
 Former student, Alex Leigh, joined as Novice Coach in 2013 and became Women’s Coach in 2015.
 Ciro Prisco, the third full time coach, joined in 2015, a former Italian international lightweight who joined as Assistant Men’s Coach to assist Angelo with the Senior Men and also to run the Novice programme.

 If you want more details on the coaches please click here

 The Club also receives the generous support of several dedicated volunteers who coach our Novice squads under the overall direction of Angelo.

-The Boat Club is #1 in the internal Newcastle BUCS points league table, and because of this it is designated a Performance Sports Club.
+The Boat Club is the second highest BUCS points scoring sport at the University, and because of this it is designated a Performance Sports Club.
 This provides members with a wide range of support and extra facilities, including access to funding.
 Boat Club members also make up one of the largest parts of the Newcastle Elite Athlete squad, an additional initiative.
 For more information see the Sports Centre website.